brainstorm

 damn damn damn.
 And then when you see it on google images it’s touted as a miracle and shit.
 Come on now.
 That’s not a miracle, that is a perversion.

-But there was a thought i was having earlier while reading the MOMS paper about whether it’s better to intervene on a myelomeningocele during the time when baby is inside mom or after that time, and they seemed to be pushing us in the direction of 'it's better to do a prenatal operation.'
-But then it makes the baby more likely to get born preterm, and then it has more need for follow-up... shit, i forgot what it was, but there was something about how there are more operations possibly needed in the future, and at least more medical follow-up needed in the future.
-And that’s when i start to be like 'oh, so you’re just making someone totally reliant on medicine forever' kinda thing......
+It reminds me of the paper discussing whether it’s better to intervene on a myelomeningocele in utero or after birth.
+The authors seemed to be arguing that it's better to do a prenatal operation.
+But then it makes the baby more likely to get born preterm, and then the baby has more need for follow-up.
+There was something about how more operations might be needed in the future, too.
+And that’s when i start to think, "Oh, so you’re just making someone totally reliant on medicine forever."

-Y--- said that in life you either get it right or you learn.
-And that’s quite wise.
-Shoutout Y---.
-This is part of the mindset you need to develop in order to be a functional doctor.
+Y--- just said that in life you either get it right or you learn.
+He said that's part of the mindset you need to develop in order to be a functional doctor.
 You have to be quite ready to turn your Ls into lessons at all times.
-And that’s just the way it goes.

 This feels like study hall or parallel play or something.
-We’re both here working on our respective stuff.
-I’m here writing my stream of consciousness per usual, and Y--- is there writing his chats and his orders and his notes and whatever else.
-And it’s almost six pm.
-And it’ll now be nearly twelve hours since i got here.
+We’re both here working on our respective stuff and intermittently speaking words into the space between us.
+I’m here writing this, and Y--- is there writing chats to nurses and orders and notes and whatever else.
+It’s almost 6 pm.
+It's been almost 12 hours since i got here.
 And i’m simply having the time of my life.

-You know what i’m going to do, actually, is order takeout from [thai place], and that way i’ll bring it home, and i’ll have a takeout container that i can use.
+You know what i’m going to do, actually, is order takeout from [thai place], and then i’ll bring it home, and i’ll have a takeout container that i can use in the future.

-He said that he placed an order and was immediately told it’s wrong, so then he had to come back down here and adjust the order i guess.
-That’s kinda awesome.
+Y--- said that he put in an order and the nurse immediately told him it’s wrong, so he had to come back here and adjust the order.
 It’s so funny that this is just his job.
-He’s just kinda here.
+He’s just kinda here, doing shit.

-He said that being in this on-call room by himself reminds him of when he had a studio in med school.
-That’s a cute thought.
-Yeah, this is actually pretty much just a studio.
-Yeah, that’s pretty cute.
+He said that being in this on-call room reminds him of when he had a studio in med school.
+This really is pretty much just a studio.
 And it’s a bunkbed setup.....
-And there are maroon metal details.
-The ladder is navy-blue metal and so is the frame of the bed, except the sides are birch wood-looking something, and it has stickers on it.
+The ladder is maroon metal and so is the frame of the bed, except the sides are birch wood, and it has stickers on it.
 The furthest left sticker says

 'spidey to the rescue'

-and has a little cutesy spiderman little cartoon thing, or it's more like 3D animation i guess, and then to the right of that is elmo and cookie monster in cartoon form, and then to the right of that is a little cat with his head comically slightly enlarged, and then to the right of THAT—the far right—is a sticker of elmo riding a skateboard.
-Funny how i never have looked closely at these things at all, just processed them in the background.
+and has a little cutesy spiderman cartoon, and then to the right of that is elmo and cookie monster in cartoon form, and then to the right of that is a little cat with his head comically slightly enlarged, and then to the right of THAT is a sticker of elmo riding a skateboard.
+Funny how i've never looked closely at these things, just processed them in the background.

 I'm sure if i were to somehow ever